 The graph on Page 5-5 depicts a downward trend with the overall City Debt limit, giving the city more borrowing power if needed for future projects.
 Page 5-5 also graphically illustrates the historical trend of tax incremental debt and all other general obligation debt.
 In the past ten years general obligation debt excluding tax incremental financing debt has been between 40.1% and 52.8% of the City's legal debt limit.
-At the end of 2016, general obligation debt excluding tax incremental financing debt is at its lowest in the past ten years at 40.1% of the legal limit while overall general obligation debt including TID debt less debt service stabilization funds is at 71.7% of the legal limit.
+At the end of 2016, general obligation debt excluding tax incremental financing debt has been between 40.1% and 52.8% of the City's legal debt in the past ten years at 40.1% of the legal limit while overall general obligation debt including TID debt less debt service stabilization funds is at 71.7% of the legal limit.